shannonw17/sc2006-UpGrade/web/README_FOR_DB.txt

 Please follow these steps to have seeded examples in the DB

-1. on your terminal make sure you are in \web, (windows) copy .env.example.txt .env
+1. on your terminal make sure you are in \web, create a .env file
-(Mac)
-cp .env.example.txt .env

-2. Run these commands on terminal npm install npx prisma db push npx prisma db seed

-note: make sure under your .gitignore these lines exist:
+2. make sure under your .gitignore these lines exist:

 # env files (can opt-in for committing if needed)
 .env*

-if no .env folder, create one in \web and paste whatevers inside of .env.example.txt to the created .env folder. (still make sure under .gitignore has those lines mentioned above)
+3.In your created .env file paste this:

+# Environment variables declared in this file are automatically made available to Prisma.
+# See the documentation for more detail: https://pris.ly/d/prisma-schema#accessing-environment-variables-from-the-schema

+# Prisma supports the native connection string format for PostgreSQL, MySQL, SQLite, SQL Server, MongoDB and CockroachDB.
+# See the documentation for all the connection string options: https://pris.ly/d/connection-strings

+DATABASE_URL="file:./dev.db"

+4. Run these commands on terminal npm install npx prisma db push npx prisma db seed npm run dev